peadargrant/data_storage_technologies/t04_partitioning/partitioning_lab.md

 2. Look in /dev and see if you can see 2nd drive (sdb).

+Skip on ahead to partitioning exercise.

+## Setup using AWS

+1. Make sure AWS CLI works and you have an `id_ed25519` key.

+2. Run `setup.ps1` to set up the lab on your AWS account.

+3. Use `./get_ip.ps1` to get the IP address.

+4. Connect over SSH using `ssh ec2-user@ipaddresshere`.

+Continue on to partitioning exercise

+## Partitioning exercise

-3. Start `parted` on the 2nd drive.
+1. Start `parted` on the 2nd drive.

-4. Make a new MBR partition table.
+2. Make a new MBR partition table.

-5. Make 2 partitions as follows:
+3. Make 2 partitions as follows:

-	Partition 1 : 50% of disk, type ext4
+	Partition 1 : 50% of disk, indicated type ext4
-	Partition 2 : 50% of disk, type fat32
+	Partition 2 : 50% of disk, indicated type fat32

 6. Confirm that the partitions are visible in /dev directory.

-7. Print the partition table on your /dev/sda drive.
+7. Print the partition table on your root drive and the 2nd drive.

+## Teardown

+Use `./teardown.ps1` to remove the stack (set of resources including the EC2 and an EBS volume) from your AWS account.

+It is **very important** that you do this to **avoid unnecessary charges**.